ProgrammeVitam/vitam-ui/tools/vitamui-conf-dev/README.md

 >`bash$ openssl pkcs12 -in keystore_ihm-demo.p12 -out crt.pem -clcerts -nokeys`

 ### 1b - Try to access the Vitam from local
-get your IP adress with `ipconfig` command.
+get your IP adress with `ifconfig` command or with the command `hostname -i`.

 - sending HTTPS curl request: